jcorbin/soc/stream.md

   - Commonmark spec conformance tests
   - continue to clarify / refactor BlockStack core logic
   - `BlockArena` ? maybe up in internal/md or scandown/x

+- [scanio]
+  - [spliter] interfacification of `bufio.SplitFunc`
+  - [bytescanner] drive a splitter over an in-memory `[]byte`
+  - [rescanner] evolution of `bufio.Scanner` that can seek and/or have its reader swapped
+    - paired with a [splitter] extension to notify it of the discontinuity

+- future/upcoming
+- tagged item relations
+- [cmd/soc]
+  - [matching] prototype under the list command to limit what is shown
+    - based around the outline walker
+    - only match on the first paragraph; maybe syntax to deepen beyond
+    - tail/leaf may be unmatched, used by context: e.g. to add a new item using matched prior structure
+    - prior command state, like the ability to reference the last affected item
+  - [triggers] for item lifecycle
+    - addition: `todo/wip/done ...`
+    - movement: `todo/wip/done ...` [needs: matching]
+    - remove: `drop todo/wip/done ...`
+  - [config]
+    - custom trigger terms
+    - custom phases
+    - custom commands?
+  - [model] once matching and item triggers are done, the boundary of a reasonable "stream model package" may start to emerge; but may defer any such factoring until forced by a second toplevel entry point like [socbot]
+  - fmt command to cleanup the stream (reformat markdown, line(un)wrap, etc)
-- implement cmd/soc
+  - ingest/import/harvest command(s)
+    - mine things like `// TODO` comments from code
+    - mine items from remarks in prior done items; could use during rollover
-  - from cmd/poc
+    - mine wip/done fodder or even items from git log
-    - `streamStore` -- some sort of scandown-oriented read/transform deal
+  - git versioned stream storage

+## WIP

+- [cmd/soc]
+  - init command
-    - outline model, walker, temporality, etc
+  - [dev] outline list command
   - today rollover

-## WIP

-- cmd/soc
+  - delete cmd/poc; cleanup
-  - command/server plumbing with help and test harness
-  - outline list command

 ## Done

+# 2020-07-23

+- [cmd/soc]
+  - [dev] memory/fs-based storage module with tests
+  - [dev] ui module done and tested
+    - command dispatcher system based around a `req`uest command/arg scanner, and a `res`ponse write buffer
+    - [idea] eventually `req` may support structured markdown commands, easier to type in the chat or editor scenario; this should allow things like commands taking a body, or the user filling out a reply to a prior response
+    - [idea] eventually `res` may support structured markdown output
+      - can be done by using a `scandown.BlockStack` to prefix outgoing lines with necessary block markers
+      - which could be wrapped into an `io.Writer` that writes contents within a block stack context
+      - which could pair with an outer `io.Writer` that parses the written byte stream, updating the block stack as it goes, which could allow users to both "just write bytes" at the outer level, and also to handnoff an inner content writer to code that isn't structure aware

 # 2020-07-22

-- started an internal `scanio` package
+- [scanio] started an `internal/scanio` package
-  - started out with an abstracted scan/token-copy loop
+  - [dev] started out with an abstracted scan/token-copy loop
-  - then added a byte arena to cache tokens
+  - [dev] then added a byte arena to cache tokens
-  - makes room to introduce a [rescanner] fork of `bufio.Scanner` eventually to support things like reseting and seeking
+  - [idea] makes room to introduce a [rescanner] fork of `bufio.Scanner` eventually to support things like reseting and seeking
-- cmd/soc
+- [cmd/soc]
-  - sketched command/server structure in dev branch, need to finish help system and testing before done
+  - [dev] sketched command/server structure; next: finish help system and test
-  - got a working dev prototype of outline list working
+  - [dev] working list outline prototype
 - support multiple commands from the CLI args stream, framed by the classic `--` terminator all `getopt(1)`
 - lowered the isotime parsing interface to bytes for efficiency